marcusinthesky/Word2Risk/paper/Draft Submission.md

 When assessing Doc2Vec we see the problem of excess noise from article words whose weighting cannot be reduced in the same way TFIDF does with Word2Vec, as TFIDF provides more stable and accurate word vectors is given the size of the corpus.

-One reason for the use of Word2Vec over other benchmark techniques is its ability to provide rich explanation to analysts, its strong use within the literature and its power in conjunction with many other techniques such as TFIDF in order to produce documents vectors.
+Reasons for the use of Word2Vec over other benchmark techniques are in its ability to provide rich explanation to analysts, its strong use within the literature and its power in conjunction with many other techniques such as TFIDF in order to produce documents vectors.
 Word2Vec is thus used as the primary technique for the remainder of this paper.

 ## Method

 ### Simplified Method

 Data is sourced from online news articles and grouped into 30-day news-cycles.
 A numeric representation for each word in each article is then computed.
 Using a description of each company, we take a weighted sum of each word’s numeric representation to compute numeric representations for each company.
-The companies are randomly assigned to 1000 portfolios, each consisting of 15 stocks.
+The companies are randomly assigned to 1000 random portfolios, each consisting of 15 stocks.
 We calculate the inverse of the sum of cosine distance between the stocks in the portfolio to measure the level of similarity between each company.
 These distances are then summed for each portfolio to calculate a measure of similarity between all companies in a portfolio, which we call association.
 This metric of association is then used as a measure of portfolio diversification and compared to the volatility of the portfolio over the the next 30 days.

 ### Use of Portfolios vs Single Stocks